How to join granny squares

 Step 1

-If the idea of sewing all your crochet pieces together has you yawning with boredom already, fear not, you can always join your shapes with your crochet hook!
-It’s significantly quicker for us hooksters, and again there’s a couple of different crochet joining techniques that you can use.
+It's significantly quicker for us hooksters, and again, there are a couple of different crochet joining techniques that you can use.

 A bit like the whip-stitch method, slip stitch joins are a super-quick crochet join that is easy to do.